-A Health Savings Account or a Solo 401(k) could be other things to consider, especially if you’re self-employed
+A Health Savings Account or a Solo 401(k) could be other tools to consider, especially if you’re self-employed.

 A 401(k) is a popular tool that many people use to save and invest for retirement.
 These employer-sponsored retirement plans offer many advantages when you’re saving for retirement, including the ability to make pretax contributions automatically from your paycheck and let your investment earnings grow tax free until retirement.
 In some cases, your employer might even match your contributions, which can sometimes be an incentive to save more.